Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 For implementing filters, the bbox and items options were implemented.
 A next step would be filtering on values of the attributes.
 For that it would be needed to get an overview of the attributes with https://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses/queryables?f=html
+The specification for filtering [[Pub-6]] does not yet have the status "approved" and has not yet been taken into account.

 #### Requirement 12:metadata links

 1. Metadata link of the dataset was not difficult to implement, because we easily referred to it via https://api.pdok.nl/geonovum/oaf/v1_0/collections?f=html with: https://www.nationaalgeoregister.nl/geonetwork/srv/dut/xml.metadata.get?uuid=a5f961e9-ebdd-41e2-b8e8-ab33ed340a83 .
 It still needs adjustment, for adding the OAPIF to the download links.
-A new protocol needs to be added to the codelist for this. (https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1)
+A new protocol needs to be added to the codelist for this. (https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
+As long as it is not there, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol
 2. The metadata of the services were not implemented, but could be copied from the WFS metadata with some slight adjustments
 3. Metadata of the service could also be obtained from: https://api.pdok.nl/geonovum/oaf/v1_0/api?f=html